 St. Luke's Episcopal Church houses a columbarium—an area for the inurnment of the ashes of the deceased—within its Chapel.
 It is an appropriate and dignified place in a consecrated Chapel and is in accord with the tenets of the Episcopal Church.
 Full details and qualifications may be viewed/printed HERE.

 This is a group of trained laity who take the Sacraments of the Body and Blood to those parishioners who cannot attend the Sunday service because they are in the hospital or are confined to their homes.
-If you are interested in becoming a Lay Eucharistic Visitor, please contact Becky Williams.
+If you would like to become a Visitor, or need Eucharist brought to you, please contact Becky at the church office, 926-5343, or by email, firstname.lastname@example.org.

 (View this ministry's video HERE.)
 This group knits, crochets and quilts shawls to be blessed by our clergy for delivery to the sick or to those struggling with difficult situations.
-If you would like to learn more about this ministry please contact Becky Williams.
+These shawls are available to anyone who needs to be wrapped in prayer.
+If you know of someone who needs to be wrapped in prayers, please contact Becky either at the church office, 926-5343, or by email, email@example.com.

 Installed in late 2017, the St. Francis Pet Memorial Garden is a resting place for the ashes of those pets that live on in our hearts and memories.
 The serene, shaded garden was completed by St. Luke's parishioner Ivey Smith as an Eagle Scout project.
 Guidelines and pet loss resources may be viewed/printed HERE.